IAmtarunKumar/Yummy/readme.md

   ## API Endpoints

   Here are some of the key API endpoints used in Yummy:
+-POST /api/signin/: Register a new user.
+-POST /api/login/: Log in as an existing user.
+-POST /api/logout/: Log out from the application.
+-GET /api/get/community/: Get a list of communities.

-  POST /api/recipes/create: Create a new recipe.
+-POST /api/post/community/: Create a new community.
-  GET /api/recipes/:id: Get details of a specific recipe.
-  GET /api/users/:id: Get user profile information.
+-GET /api/get/my_recipe/: Retrieve your recipes.
-  POST /api/reviews/create: Create a review for a recipe.
+-POST /api/post/my_recipe/: Create a new recipe.
-  POST /api/users/register: Register a new user.
+-POST /api/search/dish/: Search for a dish using chatbot integration.
+-POST /api/filtered/dish/: Get custom recipes based on specific criteria.

 ## Technology Stack

 Yummy utilizes a modern technology stack to provide a seamless user experience:

 <b>Front-end</b>: Vue.js <br>
 <b>Back-end</b>: Django <br>
 <b>Database</b>: MongoDB <br>

   <img src="" alt="">